CTCycle/FEXT-Autoencoder/README.md

 # FEXT AutoEncoder

 ## Project description
-This project is dedicated to the training, evaluation, and application of a Convolutional AutoEncoder, specifically designed for image feature extraction (hence, FEXT).
-The architecture of this autoencoder is based on the renowned VGG16 model, a neural network frequently employed in deep learning tasks such as image reconstruction, anomaly detection, and feature extraction.
-The FEXT AutoEncoder mirrors the structure of the VGG16 model, comprising two primary components: the encoder and the decoder.
-The idea behind the encoder is to return a compressed 1D vector with size 2048, which can be used by the decoder to reconstruct the image if necessary.
+This project is dedicated to the training, evaluation, and application of a Convolutional AutoEncoder, specifically designed for image feature extraction.
+The architecture of this autoencoder is based on the renowned VGG16 model, a deep learning model frequently employed in tasks such as image reconstruction, anomaly detection, and feature extraction.
+The FEXT AutoEncoder mirrors the structure of the VGG16 model, comprising two primary components (the encoder and the decoder), which are responsabile for extracting relevant features from the images and compressing this information within a vector with lower dimensionality when compared to the original images with size of 256x256x3.

-The model has been trained and tested on the Flickr 30K dataset, typically used for image captioning.
-However, it is versatile enough to be trained on any image dataset of your choice, which should be located in the ‘dataset/images’ folder.
-The architecture of the model and the training routine are defined using Tensorflow (version 2.10).
-A custom generator is used to feed the images, enabling the handling of large image datasets that might not fit into memory.

 ## Model structure